top of page

 In 2003, OCMH applied for and was granted Critical Access Hospital (CAH) status through the Centers of Medicare and Medicaid Services (CMS) and the State of Kansas.
 As a CAH, the hospital is licensed for 25 beds and continues to provide services to a multi-generational population.
 As the only hospital in the county, OCMH continues to provide inpatient, outpatient and swing bed services.
 The Goad Medical Clinic was certified as a Rural Health Clinic (RHC) in 2010.

 In March 2020, the CAH and RHC were relocated to our current location at 237 W Harrison Street.
-This new facility is equipped with 16 patient beds and 8 clinic exam rooms.
+This new facility is equipped with 16 patient beds and eight clinic exam rooms.

-The hospital is governed by a 5-member Board of Directors appointed by the Osborne County Commissioners and the Hospital Administrator is responsible for providing strategic leadership and management of staff and key services.
+The hospital is governed by a five-member Board of Directors appointed by the Osborne County Commissioners and the Hospital Administrator is responsible for providing strategic leadership and management of staff and key services.

 BOARD OF TRUSTEES